arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 <a name="Ex3Task2"></a>
 #### Task 2 - Using a Subscription Rule Filter Action ####

-Additionally to rule filter expressions, you can use **rule filter actions.** With this, you can modify the properties of a **BrokeredMessage** that matches the specified rule.
+In addition to rule filter expressions, you can use **rule filter actions.** With this, you can modify the properties of a **BrokeredMessage** that match a specified rule.
 You will create a new subscription named _HighPriorityMessages_ containing a custom rule filter action.
 All messages that match the rule _Urgent = '1'_ will be sent to that subscription with the **Priority** property set to _High_.

 > **Note:** Both filter expressions and filter actions use the properties declared in the **BrokeredMessage** dictionary named **Properties**.
 These rules won't apply on custom objects inside the body of the **BrokeredMessage.**